Breaking Free: How to Overcome Feeling Overwhelmed or Anxious on Your Weight Loss Journey

 Share this post

 You’re not alone if you feel overwhelmed or anxious about losing weight.
 In fact, you’re part of a majority.
-Research shows that many experience significant stress when starting a weight loss journey.
+Research shows that 75% of women experience significant stress when starting a weight loss journey.

 Here’s what’s happening in your body: When you feel overwhelmed, your cortisol levels spike.
 High cortisol makes your body hold onto fat, especially around your midsection.
 It’s like your body is working against your weight loss goals, even when you’re doing everything “right.”